Everything you need to know from the basics through advanced features

 NOTE: To have this work properly, you’ll also need to uncheck the “On Screen” results option under the Results tab.
 This is because you can either have on-screen results displayed either from our editor or from your website, but not from both.
 To redirect based on score or type, you’ll also want to keep the “Redirect URL” field blank.

-Accessing respondents’ scores at the destination URL
+Accessing respondents’ scores and report file at the destination URL

 For any of the redirects described above (either one redirects for the whole assessment or type-based / score-based redirects), the score(s) that the user receives are passed as URL parameters to the redirect URL you provide.
 For example, in a simple assessment, the user’s name and email address (if requested) and their score are added to the redirect URL you provide: